Globe.png

 This document details the training syllabus and specifies the essential content for all courses.
 Tutors are encouraged to customise additional aspects of the training session to align with the specific laws and practices of the country where the training is delivered, ensuring that the foundational content remains consistent with UKATA’s core standards.

 It is important to note that asbestos awareness training serves as an introductory course.
-It is designed to inform delegates about the presence and risks of asbestos but does not qualify individuals to perform work involving direct contact with or disturbance of asbestos and asbestos-containing materials.
+It is designed to inform learners about the presence and risks of asbestos but does not qualify individuals to perform work involving direct contact with or disturbance of asbestos and asbestos-containing materials.
 Further specialised training is required for those tasks, beyond the scope of this initial awareness course.

 Occupational Relevance